lvgeek/carpc-controller-lvgeek/README.md

 ## Modified from carpc-controller @ www.engineering-diy.blogspot.com
-Added support for BC127 Bluetooth module for sound and telephone Added flags to include the SI4703 FM module
+Added support for BC127 Bluetooth module for sound and telephone<br>
+Added flags to include the SI4703 FM module

 ## Description